adulau/hack-lu-2019/ctf/index.md

 ---

 The 2019's CTF will at hack.lu again be held by [FluxFingers](https://www.fluxfingers.net/), the CTF Team of Ruhr-Universität Bochum (Germany).
-This will be the ninth hack.lu CTF held by the FluxFingers.
+This will be the tenth hack.lu CTF held by the FluxFingers.

 ![FluxFingers logo](https://fluxfingers.net/static/img/logo_white.png)